mitalich24a/foldermind/README.md

 > Turn any local folder into an AI-powered knowledge base.

 FolderMind is an AI-powered knowledge platform that transforms a local folder of documents into an intelligent, searchable knowledge base.
 It indexes files, performs semantic search, and answers questions using Retrieval-Augmented Generation (RAG).
-The platform also exposes MCP tools, enabling AI agents to interact with the knowledge base.

 ## Features

 * AI-powered search over local documents
 * Semantic search using vector embeddings
 * Retrieval-Augmented Generation (RAG)
 * FastAPI REST APIs
-* MCP Server for AI Agent integration
-* Dockerized deployment

 ## Architecture

 ```text